Daehaeng: Life

 At the time of her passing on May 22, 2012, she was the guiding teacher of over one hundred nuns, and the Dharma teacher of over fifty monks.
 The center she founded has a lay membership of over one hundred fifty thousand people, and has grown to twenty five branches around the world.

-Teaching Style
+Teachings

-The goal of Daehaeng Kun Sunim teachings was to help people to discover the great potential with themselves.
+The goal of Daehaeng Kun Sunim's teachings was to help people to discover the great potential within themselves.
 In this way, they would be able to make their own way forward, and use the abilities inherent within them to help themselves and others.
 To this end, she taught people to rely upon the great wisdom and energy inherent within each of us, often called "Buddha-nature," through which she said each one of us is connected to every other being and thing.